-- "model": The value (Integer) indicates which model index to use for the scout Sim.
-Required if "scout" is used. - "sim": The value (Integer) indicates which sim index to use fo the scout Sim (can be the current Sim's index).
-Required if "scout" is used. - "termination_criteria": Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") (Simulation Protocols). - "mode": The value (String) is the "TerminationCriteriaMode" that tells the program when the upper and lower bound have converged on a solution of appropriate precision.
-Required. - As listed in Enums (Enums), known "TerminationCriteriaModes" include: - "ABSOLUTE_DIFFERENCE": If the upper bound and lower bound in the bisection search are within a fixed "tolerance" amount (e.g., 0.001 mA), the upper bound value is threshold. - "tolerance": The value (Double) is the absolute difference between upper and lower bound in the bisection search for finding threshold (unit: mA).
-Required. - "PERCENT_DIFFERENCE": If the upper bound and lower bound in the bisection search are within a relative "percent" amount (e.g., 1%), the upper bound value is threshold.
-This mode is generally recommended as the ABSOLUTE_DIFFERENCE approach requires adjustment of the "tolerance" to be suitable for different threshold magnitudes. - "percent": The value (Double) is the percent difference between upper and lower bound in the bisection search for finding threshold (e.g., 1 is 1%).
+- As listed in Enums (S6 Text), known "SearchAmplitudeIncrementModes" include: - "ABSOLUTE_INCREMENT": If the current upper bound does not activate/block, increase the upper bound by a fixed "step" amount (e.g., 0.001 mA).
+If the lower bound activates/blocks, decrease the lower bound by a fixed "step" amount (e.g., 0.001 mA). - "PERCENT_INCREMENT": If the upper bound does not activate/block, increase the upper bound by a "step" percentage (e.g., 10 for 10%).
+If the lower bound activates/blocks, decrease the lower bound by a "step" percentage (e.g., 10 for 10%). - "top": The value (Double) is the upper-bound stimulation amplitude first tested in a binary search for thresholds.
+Required. - "bottom": The value (Double) is the lower-bound stimulation amplitude first tested in a binary search for thresholds.
+Required. - "step": the value (Double) is the incremental increase/decrease of the upper/lower bound in the binary search.
+Required. - If "ABSOLUTE_INCREMENT", the value (Double, unit: mA) is an increment in milliamps. - If "PERCENT_INCREMENT", the value (Double, units: %) is a percentage (e.g., 10 is 10%). - "termination_criteria": Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") (S22 Text). - "mode": The value (String) is the "TerminationCriteriaMode" that tells the program when the upper and lower bound have converged on a solution of appropriate precision.
+Required. - As listed in Enums (S6 Text), known "TerminationCriteriaModes" include: - "ABSOLUTE_DIFFERENCE": If the upper bound and lower bound in the binary search are within a fixed "tolerance" amount (e.g., 0.001 mA), the upper bound value is threshold. - · "tolerance": The value (Double) is the absolute difference between upper and lower bound in the binary search for finding threshold (unit: mA).
+Required. - "PERCENT_DIFFERENCE": If the upper bound and lower bound in the binary search are within a relative "percent" amount (e.g., 1%), the upper bound value is threshold.
+This mode is generally recommended as the ABSOLUTE_DIFFERENCE approach requires adjustment of the "tolerance" to be suitable for different threshold magnitudes. - · "percent": The value (Double) is the percent difference between upper and lower bound in the binary search for finding threshold (e.g., 1 is 1%).
 Required.

 "supersampled_bases": Optional.
 Required only for either generating or reusing super-sampled bases.
 This can be a memory efficient process by eliminating the need for long-term storage of the bases/ COMSOL .mph files.
 Control of "supersampled_bases" belongs in Sim because the (x,y)-fiber locations in the nerve are determined by Sim.
-The potentials are sampled densely along the length of the nerve at (x,y)-fiber locations once so that in a future pipeline run different fiber types can be simulated at the same location in the nerve cross-section without loading COMSOL files into memory.
+The potentials are sampled densely along the length of the nerve at (x,y)-fiber locations once so that in a future pipeline run different fiber types can be simulated at the same location in the nerve cross section without loading COMSOL files into memory.

 - "generate": The value (Boolean) indicates if the program will create super-sampled fiber coordinates and super-sampled bases (i.e., sampled potentials from COMSOL).
 Required only if generating ss_bases/. - "use": The value (Boolean) if true directs the program to interpolate the super-sampled bases to create the extracellular potential inputs for NEURON.
 If false, the program will sample along the length of the COMSOL FEM at the coordinates explicitly required by "fibers".
-Required only if generating ss_bases/. - "dz": The value (Double, units: micrometer) is the spatial sampling of the super-sampled bases.
-Required only if generating ss_bases/. - "source_sim": The value (Integer) is the Sim index that contains the super-sampled bases.
-If the user sets both "generate" and "use" to true, then the user should indicate the index of the current Sim here.
-Required only if generating ss_bases/. - "termination_criteria": Required for threshold finding protocols (i.e., "ACTIVATION_THRESHOLDS" and "BLOCK_THRESHOLDS") (Simulation Protocols). - "mode": The value (String) is the "TerminationCriteriaMode" that tells the program when the upper and lower bound have converged on a solution of appropriate precision.
-Required. - As listed in Enums (Enums), known "TerminationCriteriaModes" include:
+Required only if generating ss_bases/.